bioinformatics-training/intro-machine-learning-2017/docs/09-clustering.md

 #### Colour labels

-use dendextend library to plot dendrogram with colour labels
+The dendextend library can be used to plot dendrogram with colour labels

 ```r
 tissue_type <- unique(tissue)